satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 # ESP32 controller with “WLED” firmware:

 To use the WLED LED controller in HyperHDR/Hyperion.NG, a functioning installed WLED on compatible hardware is required.
-See WLED project: https://kno.wled.ge/
+See WLED project:https://kno.wled.ge/
 The WLED Web Installer Service at https://install.wled.me/ can be used to flash a compatible ESP32/8266 board.
 Please note that, depending on the ESP version used, a valid CH340 or CP210x driver may be required for flashing and for use under webOS.
 ESP32 S2 Mini does not require a separate driver.

+Drivers for Windows, and Mac see: https://www.wemos.cc/en/latest/ch340_driver.html, and CP210x see:https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads
+Various kernel drivers for LG webOS can be found at:https://github.com/throwaway96/webos-kernel-drivers

 You can select WLED under LED controller, but in conjunction with some ESP versions, the LEDs were not switched off when the TV was switched off.
 So I prefer here as controller type: udpraw, RGB byte order: RGB, update time 0, target IP: IP address of your ESP/WLED and port: 19446.